Fleet Management

 The Benefits of Fleet Electrification

-Reliability and Productivity
+Reliability and productivity

 Fleet Electrification Challenges

-Fuel conversion complexity, charging infrastructure deficiencies, vehicle cost, delivery delays, and range anxiety all continue to deter fleet plans to replace gas-powered vehicles with EVs.
+Fuel conversion complexity, charging infrastructure deficiencies, vehicle upfront costs, delivery delays, and range anxiety all continue to deter fleet plans to replace gas-powered vehicles with EVs.
 Tesla has the largest charging network, although its stations were until recently equipped to be proprietary to its own vehicles.
 There is a brightening light at the end of the tunnel for many of these challenges.

 How can businesses use fleet management platforms to transition their fleet to electric power over the long term?